MuselianiMariami/TBC-x-USAID/README.md

 	•	Open your preferred code editor (e.g., Visual Studio Code, Sublime Text).
 	•	Use the “Open Folder” or similar option to open the extracted project folder.
 	3. Launch the website:
-	•	Locate the main HTML file (e.g., index.html) in the project folder.
+	•	Locate the index.html file in the project folder.
 	•	Right-click on the HTML file and select “Open with Live Server” or open it directly in a web browser.